anfractuosity/lightfantastic/README.md

 # Use

+To generate the calibration pattern on the LEDs:

+* lightfantastic-calibrate

 To generate a pickled file containing the position of your LEDs, you can run:

-* lightfantastic --movie lights.MOV --out lights.p
+* lightfantastic-process --movie lights.MOV --out lights.p

 # To Do